 If so, then this is the volunteering program you were looking for and you are the one we want.

-We are looking for an experienced, self-reliant and flexible English teacher and/or Literacy support teacher for a unique volunteer position living and working in an extremely remote indigenous village, deep in the interior of the Ecuadorian Amazon rainforest.
+We are looking for an experienced, self-reliant and flexible English, Literacy and/or Primary teacher for a unique volunteer position living and working in an extremely remote indigenous village, deep in the interior of the Ecuadorian Amazon rainforest.

 The Achuar are a proud people who are currently engaged in a number of political struggles for autonomy over their rainforest (against oil prospectors) and their waterways.
 They have established ecotourism projects as an alternative to selling their territory, and they want to learn English to work with the tourists, as well as to publicise their struggles internationally.
 The kids are also struggling in riding and writing, so we would like to offer them a chance to improve there level.

 We are an Anglo-French couple who have been in touch with the Achuar to organise this project, it offers its volunteers the keys to a lovely house with a unique view of the Pastaza River.
 You will find most of the basic commodities and resources to cook, relax and live in the jungle.

 The village is deep inside the Amazon rainforest, with only motorised canoes for transport.
 You must take a small jetplane in and out of Achuar territory (approximately $25 each way), since there are no roads.
 There is currently no mains electricity or running water in the community.
 We use solar panels and rainwater instead.